microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-05.md

 #### Student Task 5.2: Create a Custom Content Filter

-1. Configure a content filter following these [instructions](https://learn.microsoft.com/en-us/azure/ai-studio/concepts/content-filtering#create-a-content-filter).
+1. Configure a content filter following these [instructions for the Azure AI Studio](https://learn.microsoft.com/en-us/azure/ai-studio/concepts/content-filtering#create-a-content-filter).
+Select the AI project in your AI Hub that contains any model deployments you made in the previous Challenges.
 Design a content filter that could hypothetically apply to an internal or external tool in your workplace.
 Or get creative and come up with a scenario that could use a filter, such as an online school forum.

 2. In the "Input Filter" step, configure the four content categories.
 Keep "Prompt shields for jailbreak attacks" and "Prompt shields for indirect attacks" toggled to "Off" (default) for now.